Type “how to market my small business” into Google. You’ll get about 1.8 million search results, which isn’t exactly surprising.

 - Tap Add an Action Button

 - What’s the recommended size for an Instagram profile picture?
-The Instagram profile pic is 110 x 110 pixels, but to make sure your image comes through in the best quality, it should be uploaded at at least 360 x 360 pixels.
+The Instagram profile pic is 110 x 110 pixels.
+To make sure your image comes through in the best quality, it should be uploaded at at least 360 x 360 pixels.

 - What info should I include in my Instagram bio?
-Your specialties (what you do), where you’re located, and the best way to book with you!
+Your services, your location, and your online booking link.

 - What Every Hair Stylist Should Have in Their Instagram Bio